DolbyIO/rts-uikit-ios/README.md

 import DolbyIORTSUIKit

 struct ContentView: View {
     // 2.
-State to show the real-time streaming or not
+State to show if the stream is live or not
     @State private var showStream = false

     var body: some View {
         NavigationView {
             ZStack {

                 // 3.
 Navigation link to the streaming screen if `showStream` is true NavigationLink(destination: StreamingScreen(isShowingStreamView: $showStream), isActive: $showStream) { EmptyView() }
                 Button ("Start Stream") {

                     // 4.
-Asynchronize task connects the publisher with the given stream name and account ID.
+Async task connects the viewer with the given stream name and account ID.
 The stream name and
                     // account ID pair here is from a demo stream.
 It can be replaced by a pair being given by a publisher who has
-                	// signed-up up the Dolby.io service.
+                    // signed-up up to the Dolby.io service.
+See the next section below to set up your own streams.
                     Task {
                         let success = await StreamCoordinator.shared.connect(streamName: "multiview", accountID: "k9Mwad")